 More information, including detailed examples can be found in Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments.
 Also see IRS news release IR-2008-17.

 11. I have more than one mortgage/ lien.
 Can I still short sale?

 - Yes.
 We have successfully negotiated many short sales with multiple liens including: IRS, Mass Department of revenue and dozens of different banks holding second mortgages including: Bank of America, Wells Fargo, Chase, Citi, Seterus, Ocwen, Nationstar and many others.

 12. I have attempted to sell my house by a conventional sale but there was not enough funds to cover the selling costs and the mortgage what can be done?

-- I would suggest a short sale in that particular circumstance.
+- If you are not able to stay in the house or cannot make your payments I would suggest a short sale in that particular circumstance.

 13. Can I receive any funds from the sale of the property?

-- Lien holders generally do not allow the seller to receive any funds from the sale, however in some cases the lien holder or bank may allow for a small “moving expense” on owner occupied properties.
+- Lien holders generally do not allow the seller to receive any funds from the sale, however in some cases the lien holder or bank may allow for “relocation expense” with owner occupied properties.
 The seller may also gain some financial benefit from the outstanding municipal bills being paid.
-More information on relocation expense can be found at: http://www.makinghomeaffordable.gov/hafa.html
+More information on relocation expense can be found at: https://www.makinghomeaffordable.gov/hafa.html

-IMPORTANT DISCLOSURE: Short sales in Massachusetts, Coleman Real Estate and Law is not associated with the government, and our service is not approved by the government or your lender.
-Even if you accept this offer and use our service, your lender may not agree to short sale your property.
+IMPORTANT DISCLOSURE: Short sales in Massachusetts, Atlantic Coast Homes and Coleman Real Estate and Law is not associated with the government and our service is not specifically approved or associated with the government or your lender.
+We are an independant agency.
+Even if you accept this offer and use our service, this does not guarentee your lender may or may not agree to short sale your property.